The Phillips Ives Nursing and Midwifery review: evidence gathering summary

 Published on 06 December 2022

-The Review first involved people and communities at the virtual launch event on 26 May 2022, which 266 people attended and 439 people have since viewed online.
-Following on from that, stakeholders were invited to have their say on the Review through a series of virtual and in-person roundtables and expert reference groups, and through completing anonymous questionnaires.
-In addition, the nursing and midwifery workforce were encouraged to visit our online consultation platform, where individuals could submit ideas, case studies and experiences relating to the seven key themes of the Review, as well as complete a benchmarking survey.
+The review first involved people and communities at the virtual launch event on 26 May 2022, which 266 people attended and 439 people have since viewed online.
+Following on from that, stakeholders were invited to have their say on the review through a series of virtual and in-person roundtables and expert reference groups, and through completing anonymous questionnaires.
+In addition, the nursing and midwifery workforce were encouraged to visit our online consultation platform, where individuals could submit ideas, case studies and experiences relating to the 7 key themes of the review, as well as complete a benchmarking survey.

 Key facts and figures

 Since the virtual launch event, the recording has been watched a total of 439 times on Health Education England’s YouTube channel.

 7 roundtables have taken place, 1 in-person at the Digital Health Summer Schools and 6 virtual - each of these was 90 minutes long, with a total of 131 individuals, virtually and in-person, attending from across healthcare.

 A total of 94 individuals attended the 6 expert reference groups, all of whom were invited to attended due to their role or expertise in the group subject matter.
 In addition, 2 questionnaires were sent out in replacement of expert reference groups.
 The first questionnaire, focussing on People with Lives Experience, had 8 responses, whilst the questionnaire with a Focus on Practice, had 13 responses.